Cell Biology AoC Faculty

 Marja Hurley, Professor of Medicine, M.D., University of Connecticut School of Medicine.
 Molecular mechanisms by which members of the fibroblast growth factor (FGFs) and fibroblast growth factor receptor (FGFR) families, (produced by osteoblasts, osteoclasts and stromal cells) regulate bone development, remodeling and disorders of bone.
 Fgf2 knockout and Fgf2 transgenic mice are utilized in loss and gain of function experiments to elucidate the role of FGF-2 in disorders of bone including osteoporosis.

 Mayu Inaba-Oguro, Assistant Professor of Cell Biology, Ph.D., Kyushu University, M.D., Ehime University School of Medicine.
-Molecular and cellular mechanisms that regulate the asymmetric stem cell division; how niche signal is the spatially restricted with the emphasis on the novel stem cell specific structure, MT (microtubule based) -nanotubes.
+Molecular and cellular mechanisms that regulate the asymmetric cell-fate determination with a special emphasis on transcriptional regulation, chromatin organization, and translational regulation of stem-cell-specific genes.
+How endogenous transposable elements contribute to the evolution of stem cell systems.

 Laurinda A. Jaffe, Professor of Cell Biology; Ph.D., UCLA.
 The cell biology of fertilization, and the regulation of meiosis and ovulation in ovarian follicles.